folio-org/mod-source-record-manager/RuleProcessorApi.md

 |**PUT**| /mapping-rules | application/json | Update rules for given tenant |
 |**PUT**| /mapping-rules/restore | application/json | Restore rules to default |

 Before working with API make sure you have an HTTP token that is required for sending requests.
-If you have already logged in the system just copy token from Authentication token field, that is on the page `Apps/Settings/Developer/SetToken`.
+If you have already logged in the system using UI, just copy token from `Apps/Settings/Developer/SetToken/Authentication token` field.
 Also you can use login request if you prefer to get token with CLI tools:
 ```
 curl --request POST \